 “The mental benefits of yoga are unbelievable.
 The yoga path has made me a better person.
 I am a lot less reactionary- keeping my cool keeps me out of The Hole.
 The physical benefits have been increased flexibility and strength (it compliments my other workout routines), better digestive health (which is of the utmost importance because both the food and the water here are bad), and I sleep better.”

 Around the world, studies show that incarcerated women and men of all ages benefit from mindfulness, meditation and yoga practices.
-In prisons and rehabilitation and correctional facilities, 10-week programs reported significant increases in self-awareness, mental and emotional well-being, and self-regulation, coupled with reductions in stress, restlessness and impulsivity.
+In prisons, correctional facilities, and re-entry spaces, programs have reported significant increases in self-awareness, mental and emotional well-being, and self-regulation, coupled with reductions in stress, restlessness and impulsivity.

-As justice yoga and mindfulness programs continue to expand in carceral settings, research has concluded that the practices offer tremendous value for incarcerated persons to build a sense of community filled with positivity and purpose.
+As yoga and mindfulness programs continue to expand in carceral settings, research has concluded that the practices offer tremendous value for people who are incarcerated to build a sense of community filled with purpose and connection.

 Of participants intend to use